How Long Will My Retirement Savings Last?

 Investing money in a portfolio with high yields will mean you're getting more out of your money than most savings accounts.
 Historically, the stock market (S&P 500) has provided an average return of 7% per year.
 That's not to say it will provide the same returns going forward though.
 The returns could be better or they could be worse, but historically speaking, this has been the return.

-Bring your retirement savings to a better place — we'll show you how to make your RRSP work harder for you with smart technology, low fees and a personalized portfolio.
+UK CTA: Bring your pension to a better place — we'll show you how to make your old pension work harder for you with smart technology, low fees, and a personalised portfolio.

 How to make your retirement savings last